- ILR requirements

 There are a number of different UK visa types that can lead to ILR.
-Once it has been obtained, a holder is able to reside in the UK free from immigration controls, and enjoy a number of the benefits available to UK nationals.
+Once it has been obtained, a holder is able to reside in the UK free from immigration controls, and enjoy a number of the benefits available to a British citizen.

 British Citizenship can be applied for once a person has had ILR for 12 months.

-The central eligibility requirement concerns the amount of time an applicant has been continuously and lawfully resident in the UK.
+The central eligibility requirement concerns the amount of time an applicant has been continuously and lawfully resident in the United Kingdom.